Christini-Lab/Ortega_LivshitzRudy2009/README.md

 git remote add -f LivR2009_remote https://pbtech-vc.med.cornell.edu/git/fro2002/dynclamp_livr2009_model.git
 ```

-Add genetic algorithm as a subtree of the project.
+Add model as a subtree of the project.
   * **--prefix LivRudy2009/** - prefix denotes the directory you wish to
   put the model in, you can change this
   * **LivR2009_remote** - Model remote repository set earlier